goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 ## Motor Test 2

 - NO PROPS INSTALLED.
-- For this motor test we will makes sure the motor rotation is correct and that the radio works to arm the motors.
+- For this motor test we will make sure the motor rotation is correct and that the radio works to arm the motors.
 - Connect your flight battery and wait for tones to complete.
 - Press and hold Safety Switch until LED is solid.
 - Move throttle stick to bottom right and hold until armed.